Systemic Lupus Erythematosus (SLE)

 • Pulmonary embolism

-• Hemolytic or anemia of chronic disease.
+• Hemolytic or anaemia of chronic disease.

 • Pericarditis, Endocarditis, Myocarditis